cakephp/docs/en/core-libraries/events.rst

 consequence is optional and it depends on the code triggering the event, for instance, in our `afterPlace` example it would not make any sense to cancel the operation since the data was already saved and the cart emptied.
-Nevertheless, if we had a `beforePlace` stopping the event had a valid meaning.
+Nevertheless, if we had a `beforePlace` stopping the event would have a valid meaning.

 To check if an event was stopped, you call the `isStopped()` method in the event object::